nmejirovs/test/README.md

     After docker-compose up command please connect with mariadb client to container "db" with root user (you can find it's password in conainer configuration) and run db_ub/init_db.sql

+Add mapping of your physical IP to host name "me.server.com"

 Postman requests are placed in folder "postman_collection"

 Authentication powered by "cloud-iam".
 Management console address: https://lemur-2.cloud-iam.com/auth/admin/natantest/console/